Rafii2198/ArtemisWiki/High-level-architecture-and-design-for-Artemis.md

+**Update 2023:** This document was written before the Artemis development started.
+In places it refers to the "current" practice, in what we know call Wynntils Legacy (the 1.12 version).
+Some terms have changed over the course of Artemis development, but overall the document still describes the overall architectural decisions for Artemis quite well.

+---

 Here are some, hopefully non-controversial, suggestions on how we should think about a new port.

 ## Intermediate layer for mixins